-Table 3 Basic Robustness Policies Not Applicable to the TOE
+$\ \, \textbf{Table 3 Policies Not Applicable to the TOE} \\$

 Policy Name Policy Definition Rationale for NOT Including this Policy P.ACCESS_BANNER The TOE shall display an initial banner describing restrictions of use, legal agreements, or any other appropriate information to which users consent by accessing the system.
-This threat is not applicable to the TOE due to the absence of a client interface that is capable of displaying an access banner.
+This policy is not applicable to the TOE due to the absence of a client interface that is capable of displaying an access banner.
 P.CRYPTOGRAPHY Only NIST FIPS validate cryptography (methods and implementations) are acceptable for key management.
-This threat is not applicable to the TOE due to the absence of cryptographic requirements for the TOE. ---------------- --- ---
+This policy is not applicable to the TOE due to the absence of cryptographic requirements for the TOE.